Metalwork

 Electrocoating:

 Electrocoating which is also known as e-coating also uses the electrodeposition principle like the electroplating process.
-The parts are soak in a solution containing the coating before the introduction of an electric current.
+The parts are soaked in a solution containing the coating before the introduction of an electric current.
 But instead of metal ions, the solution contains electrically charged paint or epoxy particles that are deposited on the substrate surfaces.
-E-coating is often used as a primer coat on metal surface before the painting in order to promote paint adhesion.
+E-coating is often used as a primer coat on metal surfaces before painting in order to promote paint adhesion.
 It is sometimes used to enhance the appearance of metal parts as it works well on any type of metal.

 Hot blackening: